hyds/hds-report-exceedence/README.md

 # Phased Ratings Logic

-If the scripts finds a phased rating it;
+For each non-phased rating, the script;

-* Looks forward until the next non-phased rating and takes that rating as the end point for the current rating
+* Looks forward for the next non-phased rating and takes that rating as the end datetime for the timeseries maxmin lookup
-* Takes the preceeding phased rating date as the start date for the next rating
+* Looks backward for the next non-phased rating and takes penultimate phased rating as the start datetime for the timeseries maxmin lookup
 * Uses the dll to get the max & min for the phasing dates

+A phased rating is accommodated by the above procedure

 # Output Report